bhonestly/React-Finance-Tracker/README.md

 ## MVP

-Functioning Airtable API
+1. Functioning Airtable API
-Display data fields
+2. Display data fields
-Input forms for data fields
+3. Input forms for data fields
-User can input new data and have it render to page
-Use local storage to save user inputs
+4. User can input new data and have it render to page 5 .Use local storage to save user inputs

 ## PostMVP
-Add second API
+1. Add second API
-Add Charts that input data on page for visual representation
+2. Add Charts that input data on page for visual representation

 ## Project Schedule
 |   Day   |   Deliverable   |   Status   |